Engine Company No. 2: History

 The Hoboken Land and Improvement Company donated a piece of land on July 18, 1889, for the construction a new firehouse, after the original built in 1880 was destroyed by fire in 1888.
 The firehouse was designed by French, Dixon & DeSaldern in the Romanesque Revival style and was built in 1890 by M.J.
 Connolly (Mason) and John Meighan (Carpenter).
-In the early 1970's, the engine door was widened resulting in the removal of one of the cast-iron pilasters and the glass directly above the original door.
+In the early 1970s, the engine door was widened resulting in the removal of one of the cast-iron pilasters and the glass directly above the original door.
 The "Engine Co.
 No. 2" letters are original to the building.
 The firehouse was restored outside and modernized inside after a severe fire occurred in the 1980s.
 The firehouse currently houses Engine Company 5 and Ladder Company 1 of the Hoboken Fire Department.
 According to local legend, the firehouse was built 12 feet back from the building line to protect pedestrians from the tobacco spit of firefighters.